NTSC/PAL/SECAM & PERITEL?

 with 5-pin 180° DIN Monitor socket

-The superb Atari logo on boot up
+The superb Atari rainbow logo on boot up

 For me it was not a waste of time, but a demonstration of power.
 I regret that this boot screen has been removed from subsequent versions of the OS.